raspberrypilearning/marble-mayhem/en/step_3.md

 **Debug:** You might find some bugs in your project that you need to fix.

 Useful debug tips:
-- Double check any changes you made during Play mode.
+- Double check any changes you made during Play mode
-- Click on **Gizmos** in Play mode and then click on a **GameObject** in the Inspector to view its colliders.
+- Click on **Gizmos** in Play mode and then click on a **GameObject** in the Inspector to view its colliders
-- Look at the values of public variables in the Inspector in Play mode to see how they are changing.
+- Look at the values of public variables in the Inspector in Play mode to see how they are changing
-- Use `Debug.Log()` to print messages to the Console to understand what's happening.
+- Use `Debug.Log()` to print messages to the Console to understand what's happening
 - Check the Console for errors.
-Script errors also appear in the bar at the bottom of the editor.
+Script errors also appear in the bar at the bottom of the editor

 --- /task ---